When Do Chickens Start Laying Eggs? Signs, Symptoms, and FAQs

 • Save

 Chicken owners tend to be antsy when waiting for their hens to lay their first eggs.
-It is imperative to consider the various factors that might affect when your chickens will start laying eggs.
+It is imperative to consider the factors that might affect when your chickens start laying eggs.

-Below are some of the signs and symptoms you need to look at:
+Below are some of the signs and symptoms that tell you that your chickens are ready to lay eggs:

 Chicken Getting Louder

-Roosters are known as the loudest when compared to hens, but if you notice, hens start to become louder and sometimes make annoying noises and songs.
-This is a sign they want to lay eggs.
+Roosters are known as the loudest when compared to hens, but if you notice, hens become louder and sometimes make annoying noises and songs.
+This is a sign they are ready to lay eggs.

 The hen will spend hours squawking until the moment it lays an egg.
-The noise is usually different from any other chatter the hen makes during its day-to-day activities around your home.
+The noise usually differs from any other hen chatter during daily activities around your home.

 Hen Assuming Squatting Position